-Inflation Rate in East Timor averaged 4.81 percent from 2004 until 2019, reaching an all time high of 18 percent in February of 2007 and a record low of -2.50 percent in August of 2009.
+Inflation Rate in East Timor averaged 4.69 percent from 2004 until 2020, reaching an all time high of 18 percent in February of 2007 and a record low of -2.50 percent in August of 2009.
 This page provides the latest reported value for - East Timor Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 East Timor Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.

-Inflation Rate in East Timor is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Inflation Rate in East Timor is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in East Timor to stand at 2.90 in 12 months time.
-In the long-term, the East Timor Inflation Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.
+In the long-term, the East Timor Inflation Rate is projected to trend around 3.00 percent in 2021, according to our econometric models.